modellbibliotek/kurs-openEHR-jan-2021/readme.english.md

 If you find errors and opportunities for improvement in the labs below, please report them as under the "Issues" tab above (Direct link: https://github.com/modellbibliotek/kurs-openEHR-jan-2021/issues)

 ## Preparations to be made before the teaching session 3
-1. Create users on Github and in Archetype Designer according to instructions in the first two tutorials at https://openehr.atlassian.net/wiki/spaces/healthmod/pages/966295553/Snabbstartsguide+f+r+modelleringsverketig
+1. Create users on Github and in Archetype Designer according to instructions in the first two instructions at https://openehr.atlassian.net/wiki/spaces/healthmod/pages/966295553/Snabbstartsguide+f+r+modelleringsverketig
-1. If you are not already logged in to Archetype Designer (https://tools.openehr.org/designer/) follow tutorial 3 (about logging in)
+1. If you are not already logged in to Archetype Designer (https://tools.openehr.org/designer/) follow instruction 3 (about logging in)
-1. In order to be able to experiment and save risk-free, create your own repository by:
+1. In order to be able to experiment and save withour risking destroying any body elses work, create your own repository by:
     1. Click the green "+ New repository" button
     1. Select: Repository type = Local Folder
-    1. Find a name of your choice and fill in under "Repository name"
+    1. Pick a name of your own choice and fill out under "Repository name"
 1. Download the example files for the course from this GitHub project (in any library on your computer):
    1. Click on https://github.com/modellbibliotek/kurs-openEHR-jan-2021/archive/main.zip and download the file
    1. Unzip the zip file on your computer.
 (Update 2022: Nowadays it is possible to upload entire ZIP files so they don't necessarily need to be unzipped locally, so in the next step below you can choose to upload the entire zip file instead)